harness/developer-hub/docs/platform/Governance/15_Audit-Trail/audit-trail.md

 :::info IMPORTANT

-Pipeline execution audit events, such as Pipeline Start, Pipeline End, Stage Start, and Stage End are not displayed by default in Audit Trail.
-To enable these, you must enable the `Enable Node Execution Audit Events` setting, available under the pipeline category in the account level settings.
+By default, the pipeline execution audit events such as Pipeline Start, Pipeline End, Stage Start, and Stage End are not displayed in Audit Trail.
+To enable these, you must enable the `Enable Node Execution Audit Events` setting available under the pipeline category in the account level settings.
 This setting is only available at the account level.

 :::